Last Updated on

 Kalwaria Zebrzydowska: the Mannerist Architectural and Park Landscape Complex and Pilgrimage Park (1999)

 This site is an important cultural landscape along with its spiritual significance.
 The natural setting played a huge part in making this an important site in Poland.
-At the start of the 17th century, symbolic places of worship were established to showcase the Passion of Jesus Christ and life of the Virgin Mary.
+At the start of the 17th century, symbolic places of worship were established to showcase the Passion of Jesus Christ and the life of the Virgin Mary.
 Today, it is still considered a place of pilgrimage.

 Medieval Town of Torun (1997)